Levridge-Tory/LevridgeIntegrationDocs/docs/AgronomistEnd-to-EndScenarios.md

     - The process is then complete within CE.
     - The final step in the sales process would be to pull up the third-party integration (ex: Hello Sign) to capture a digital signature.

-### Setups in CE
+### Setting up Dynamics 365 CE
-Record information setup in CE is shared with FinOps for processing of data.
+<strong>*Record information setup in CE is shared with FinOps for processing of data.*</strong> [^9]

 **Crops**: CE>Agronomy>Configuration>Crops

 A prepopulated list is available that includes crops such as alfalfa, canola, or corn.
 A user may add/edit/delete records from the crop list.

 **Required Crop Units**: CE>Agronomy>Required Crop Units